 Let’s consider one example use for a patient case management tool:

-You tag a patient, Sally Johnson, with the high blood pressure tag.
-Now when you filter patients using the high blood pressure tag, you will see Sally’s name populate. who has just been diagnosed with high blood pressure.
-Now you have a list of all patients with this tag in one, easy to access place.
+You tag a patient, Sally Johnson, with a high blood pressure tag.
+Now when you filter patients using the high blood pressure tag, you will see Sally’s name populate.
+You now have a list of all patients with this tag in one, easy to access place.

 Suggested use cases for a case management tool

 Not sure where to get started with a patient management tool?
 Here are some ways you can leverage tagging to categorize patients and improve the patient experience.

 Add patient tags regarding specific chronic conditions for patient sorting purposes.
 Potential examples of these tags are “diabetes”, “arthritis”, “depression”, or “heart disease”.